 This crazy health nut, whom I’ve known peripherally for several years, comes over to me the other day and starts in with this phony flattery on how I know so much about ping pong – like I’m an expert or somethin’.
 And then he asks me out of the blue what size ping pong table should he buy?
 This is really freaky stuff.
 This guy apparently thinks ping pong tables come in different sizes and colors, and all.
 So, I look him over carefully to see if this is a joke.
-I mean maybe he’s trying to pull my leg.
+Maybe next he’ll be asking me if bacon is kosher?
+And last year he comes over to me, probably thinking I’m a gastroenterologist, proclaims he’s got “hard stools,” what should he do?
+I mean I thought maybe he was trying to pull my leg.
+But he wasn’t.
 No, he wasn’t.
-He was dead serious.
-I eventually told him to buy one without a net so that he’d finally be able to hit the ball to the other side.
+He was dead serious about his “hard stools!”
+I told him to sit on a sofa, that it was much softer.
+Anyway, I eventually told him to buy a ping pong table without a net so that he’d finally be able to hit the ball to the other side.
 Look, wasn’t my intention to openly disrespect the guy but, truth is, I never cared for this simple-minded shmuckeroo to begin with, so I just tried to dust him off.

-Ya know, I’ve discovered that there are dummkopfs like this all over the place, that they only use their heads to keep their ears apart.
+Ya know, I’ve discovered that there are dummkopfs like this all over the place (maybe most of ’em have “hard stools”), that they only use their heads to keep their ears apart.
 (Editor: Lao Du remembers this so-called joke from 3rd grade.)
 Maybe you know somebody like this.
 This one was obsessed about his health.
 I think you know the type.
 No gluten or processed food for them, and lately they’ve begun to develop a preoccupation about their telomeres and oxidative stress.
 Seriously!

 Where the heck do they get this junkola?
 From the public television gurus? ( From Dr. Phil?
 From Dr. Oz?)
 From the homeless walking down the Bowery?
 From some know-it-all at the ping pong club?
 (Ed.
 Maybe Lao Du.)
 I dunno, but it’s all mostly cock-a-doodle-doo.
 Take this major theme of the aforementioned lunkhead: processed foods.
 He says he doesn’t eat that.
 Baloney!
 (That’s right – he eats baloney, and baloney is processed food.)
 What’s wrong with a processed food such as rice?
 Nothin’ much.
+But this cuckoohead says eating it will kill ya!
+Wrong!
 It aint gonna kill ya.
+As far as I know, Uncle Ben and Carolina have never been charged with murder.
 I mean people eat rice all over the world – for eons!
-But this butthead is apparently so obsessed with his bowel movements that he won’t touch a grain of it.
-Thinks his intestinal transit time will be slowed.
+But this ninnyhammer is apparently so obsessed with his bowel movements that he won’t touch a grain of it.
+Thinks his intestinal transit time will be slowed and that he’ll die.

 Ya know what white rice is?
 Correct!
 It’s a grain and, yes, it happens to be a processed food.
 Sure, they may mill off some of the good parts of the grain – the bran and the germ – so what?
 Okay, okay, maybe you can’t move your bowels for a week and you’re losing the protein, vitamins and minerals and your gums are gushing blood.
 But, Bunky, you’re not dying.
 And it fills you up.
 And it tastes good.
 So just shut the heck up about preaching how bad it is.
 (You wanna go to the bathroom every now and then, just eat some prunes – I hear they’re good for that.)
 These people hang on to every word from those TV four-flushers.
 They pop vitamin C pills because they tell ‘em it’ll prevent the flu.
 (Nonsense – it prevents scurvy.)
 Whew!
 So au courant!